I am a Licensed Clinical Social Worker (LCSW, LICSW) and CADC III and a Clinical Supervisor in both Oregon and Washington.

 This group helps to provide respite to the isolation we often feel in private practice.
 Clinicians are able to receive guidance on starting a private practice, HIPAA requirements, online therapy, self care, and getting valuable guidance from colleagues and myself on specific cases and issues being faced.
 This group also has the option of working on developing skills in specific modalities (chosen by the group) through demonstrations, role plays, and other learning.

-#4 Clinical Supervision for Clinicians working with youth
+#4 Clinical Supervision for Clinicians working in schools (currently MS and HS ages)

 Last Tuesday of month, 6-8 pm